Black Eyed Peas

 - 1 16 oz bag blackeyed peas

-Keyword new years day, peas
+Keyword comfort food, hearty, new years day, one-pot, peas, protein-rich